matomatical/UoM-WAM-Spam/README.md

 * [Google API Python Client](https://github.com/googleapis/google-api-python-client)
 * [Google OAuth](https://github.com/googleapis/google-auth-library-python-oauthlib)

-(Install with e.g. `pip3 install google-api-python-client google-auth-oauthlib`).
+Install with e.g. `pip3 install google-api-python-client google-auth-oauthlib`.

+Then, follow these steps to configure the notification method:

-You must also obtain an OAuth 2.0 Client ID from the [Google API Console](https://console.developers.google.com) for the script to be able to send emails.
+1. Obtain an OAuth 2.0 Client ID from the [Google API Console](https://console.developers.google.com) (Credentials > Create credentials > Create OAuth client ID > Other).
-Save this in the file specified by `CLIENT_ID_PATH` in the `APIMailer` class of `mailer.py`.

-The first time you run the script, you will be asked to authenticate to grant the script permission to send email on your behalf.

-TODO: Outline steps to get this happening on a VPS.
+2. Download the client ID JSON file and move it to the same directory as the script, in a file named `gmail-credentials.json` (this path is configurable in `notify/by_email_oauth.py`).
+This file is sensitive---remember to keep your secrets safe!
+3. Run the script.
+The first time, you'll need to authenticate in a browser to generate an authentication token.
+This will then be saved locally (in a file named `gmail-token.pickle`, configurable in `notify/by_email_oauth.py`) so that you won't have to do this step every time.
+4. If you want to run the script on a headless VPS etc. without a browser, you'll need to perform step 3 on a machine with a browser and then copy across the `gmail-token.pickle` file to the headless environment.

 #### WeChat message